woody-jang/Class_Study/README.md

-# Thread_Practice
+# Class_Study

-This repository is for using a thread in JAVA.
+This repository is for studying java in a class.